 courts have not commonly ignored Johnson v.
-Jones simply because an ultimate question of excessive force was raised under the Fourth Amendment.
-Method with the constitutional meaning of the term would thus, given the precedent at the time Scott was decided, seem to pretty clearly present a factual issue subject to the usual standards of review on appeal, including that announced in Johnson v.
-Jones.
-So
+Jones simply because an ultimate question of excessive force was raised under the Fourth Amendment.55 Whether force is reasonable within the constitutional meaning of the term would thus, given the precedent at the time Scott was decided, seem to pretty clearly present a factual issue subject to the usual standards of review on appeal, including that announced in Johnson v.
+Jones.56